Props-Labs/props-fuels/apps/docs/editions/index.md

 # Editions Overview

 Editions in the Props SDK represent a limited supply serial edition of a token.
-Each edition has a unique identifier, a name, and associated metadata.
+Each edition has a unique identifier, a name, and associated metadata stored on-chain.
 The metadata includes details such as the name, description, and image URL of the NFT.
 The metadata follows the standard equivalent of the ERC721 metadata as defined by [Opensea Standards](https://docs.opensea.io/docs/metadata-standards).

 ## Creating an Edition

-To create an edition, you need to use the `create` method of the `edition` object in the `Octane` SDK.
+To create an edition, you need to use the `create` method of the `edition` object in the `PropsSDK` SDK.
 Below is a guide on how to create an edition.

 Use the `create` method to create a new edition.
 You need to provide the name of the edition and its metadata.